 Public Viewing of Hospital Charges

 Requests to View Hospital Standard Charges:Pinckneyville Community Hospital has historically publicly displayed in its Registration Department the hospital charges for its most common procedures.
-A new federal rule, effective 10/1/14, entitled Requirement for Transparency of Hospital Charges Rule in the Affordable Care Act, requires hospitals to make public their standard charges for items and services provided by the hospital.
-This rule allows hospitals to either make public a list of their charges (their charge master or another form of their choice) or their policy for allowing the public to view a list of those charges.
-Pinckneyville Community Hospital has elected the latter option.
-This handout explains the procedures for public viewing of hospital charges.
+The Requirement for Transparency of Hospital Charges Rule in the Affordable Care Act requires hospitals to make public their standard charges for items and services provided by the hospital.

 The Requirement for Transparency of Hospital Charges Rule is intended to assist patients in understanding their potential financial liability for services obtained at our hospital and to allow comparison for similar services across hospitals.
 However, hospital charge masters are lengthy and complex documents which do not provide information at a level that is easy to understand for this purpose.
-Therefore, additional information, as outlined below, is available to patients seeking price estimates so as to help aid better understanding of hospital charges.
+Requesting a pricing estimate for specific services a patient is seeking to have performed at the hospital is the recommended choice for patients to gain a better understanding of their financial responsibility.
+You may contact the Hospital's Financial Counselor at 618-357-5906 to inquire about price estimates.

 HFMA's Understanding Healthcare Prices: A Consumer Guide:The nationally based Healthcare Financial Management Association (HFMA) developed the HFMA's Understanding Healthcare Prices: "A Consumer Guide" to aid patient understanding of hospital charges.
 A copy of this guide is provided on the Hospital's website at www.pvillehosp.org.